davepvelasco/crypto-algo-trading/README.md

 ## Todos
 - [ ] Add more data sources from other platforms
-= [ ] More comprehensive metrics (PnL, Sharpe Ratio, Maximum Drawdon, Winrate, etc.)
+- [ ] More comprehensive metrics (PnL, Sharpe Ratio, Maximum Drawdown, Winrate, etc.)
 - [ ] More trading strategies (ex.
 LSTM)
 - [ ] Live trading